 Well, this does not mean that you are in a bad mood.

-The phrase is often used more like… when you are in an awkward or uncomfortable situation.
+The phrase is often used when you are put in an awkward or uncomfortable situation.

-You were going to treat your guest, but at the end of the day you ended up getting treated.
+You were going to treat your guest, but at the end of the day you ended up getting treated by him/her.

 Then, you would probably say…

-🔹 When you have a sensation of tiredness, you can express it with using the word “feel”…
+🔹 When you have got a sensation of tiredness, you can express it using the word “feel”…

 rather than saying…

-There is a slight difference between “I’m tired.” and “I feel tired.” with a subtle nuance.
+There is a subtle difference between “I’m tired.” and “I feel tired.” in nuance.

-🔹 When you feel annoyed or possible feeling impatient about something, you can say…
+🔹 When you feel annoyed or are feeling impatient about something, you can say…